-Passage of the 2023 Farm Bill - FarmFirst is engaged in discussions surrounding the 2023 Farm Bill, working with Congressional leaders to ensure the legislation continues to evolve and meet the needs of dairy farmers.
+Passage of the 2023 Farm Bill - FarmFirst is engaged in discussions surrounding the 2023 Farm Bill and working with Congressional leaders to ensure the legislation continues to evolve and meet the needs of dairy farmers.

-The Dairy Margin Coverage Program, which was included in the 2018 Farm Bill which FarmFirst advocated for, included raising catastrophic level (\$4 to \$5), reducing premium rates, increasing Tier 1 production coverage, modifying margin calculation (bimonthly to monthly), and waiving the \$100 administration fee.
-Since the passage of the 2018 Farm Bill, FarmFirst also helped champion additional changes to allow for flexibility for dairy farmers applying for an intergenerational transfer, allowing farmers to update their production history and receive supplemental payments and updating the calculation to fully utilize high quality hay in the feed cost formula.
+Since the passage of the 2018 Farm Bill, FarmFirst helped champion changes to the Dairy Margin Coverage program to allow for flexibility for dairy farmers applying for an intergenerational transfer, allowing farmers to update their production history and receive supplemental payments and updating the calculation to fully utilize high quality hay in the feed cost formula.